Pilocarpine

 Are there any drug interactions I should be aware of?

-There are no known specific drug interactions.
+There are no known drug interactions.
 Be sure to tell your veterinarian about any medications (including vitamins, supplements, or herbal therapies) that your pet is taking.

-Is there any monitoring that needs to be done with this medication?
+Is any monitoring needed with this medication?

-Watch your pet closely for side effects, as this could indicate a toxicosis.
-Your veterinarian may monitor your pet to be sure that the medication is working by checking tear production, eye pressures, and the physical condition of the eye.
+• Your veterinarian may monitor your pet to be sure that the medication is working by checking tear production, eye pressures, and the physical condition of the eye.

 How do I store pilocarpine?

-Store this medication at a controlled room temperature (15°C-25°C or 59°F-77°F), and protect from moisture, light, and freezing.
+• Store at a controlled room temperature (15°C-25°C or 59°F-77°F).

-Do not use this medication if the solution changes color, if particles are seen in the solution, or if the solution becomes cloudy.
+• Do not use this medication if the solution changes color, if particles are seen in the solution, or if the solution becomes cloudy.

 What should I do in case of emergency?